PDIS/digi.taiwan/_news/2025-08-14-intelligent-rainforest-program-to-drive-regional-growth-and-tech-deployment.md

 ---
-title: 'Intelligent rainforest' program to drive regional growth and tech deployment
+title: "Intelligent rainforest" program to drive regional growth and tech deployment
 summary: At Thursday's weekly Cabinet meeting, Premier Cho Jung-tai was briefed by the Ministry of Economic Affairs on an "intelligent rainforest" industrial revitalization program.
 image: images/20250814news.jpg
 permalink: /news/intelligent-rainforest-program-to-drive-regional-growth-and-tech-deployment/